skippy-io/skippy-io.github.io/docs/how-skippy-works.markdown

 ## The Skippy Gradle Plugin

-The Skippy Gradle Plugin integrates the `skippyAnalyze` task into your project, which operates in two primary steps:
+The Skippy Gradle Plugin integrates the `skippyAnalyze` task into your project, which operates in two steps.

 ### Step 1: Generation of `.cov` Files